paulmsmith/fe-toolkit/app/docs/_08-contribute.md

 ---
 title: 'How to contribute'
+label: 'How to contribute'
 ---

 <p>There are multiple ways to contribute, such as:</p>

 <ul>
 	<li>
 		Use the <a href="/docs/design-patterns">existing patterns</a> and share your research about how well (or not) they worked within your service for it's users.
 	</li>
 	<li>
 		If you have patterns in your service which you believe will benefit others within DWP.
 You can <a href="/docs/about/submit">submit a pattern or research</a> for consideration.
 	</li>
 </ul>